 By: Ufuk Yagci

 With the evolution of Internet and advances in technology, communication has become very easy and fast.
 A survey conducted in Great Britain in 2014 demonstrates the positive impact of technology on relationships.
-With the use of Internet and mobile devices, families and friends can stay in contact much easier than the past.
-Moreover, technology has made a significant impact on people’s lives with the ease of accessibility of information.
+With the use of the Internet and mobile devices, families and friends can stay in contact much easier than in the past.
+Moreover, technology has made a significant impact on people’s lives with the accessibility of information.

-The Threat: Technology addiction!
+The Threat: Internet Addiction!

-What are the symptoms of technology addiction?
+What are the Symptoms of Internet Addiction?

-K-scale (Korea scale) has been developed as a checklist for diagnosing and evaluating the rate of Internet addiction in South Korea.
-It was created by South Korean psychologists to measure the number of Internet usage under the age of 18.
+Korea is one of the most wired countries in the world.
+The K-scale (Korea scale) has been developed as a checklist for diagnosing and evaluating the rate of Internet addiction in South Korea.
+It was created by psychologists to measure Internet use under the age of 18.
 The government provides health assessments and assistance to those with high K-scale scores.